 Paducah Water has a strong commitment to preserving public health.
 Our water is reliable, high quality and meets or exceeds all regulatory standards.
 Paducah Water has voluntarily begun monitoring PFAS monthly, and our most current monitoring results can be found at the link below:

 Based on the proposed regulatory levels for PFOA and PFOS of 4.0 ppt, it is possible that PW’s water may exceed the proposed regulatory MCLs.
 Like many water utilities across the nation, PW is following the proposed rule closely and continues to examine its potential impacts.
 And it will be challenging.

 That said, here are several steps that PW is taking:

 Avoiding all exposures to all sources of PFAS may not be possible due to the wide use of PFAS in many consumer products, and most people in the United States have PFAS compounds in their blood.
 PFAS can accumulate and remain in the human body for long periods of time.
 However, the recommendations below can help reduce your PFAS exposure.

 Paducah Water operates a “conventional” surface water treatment plant.
 That means PW pumps water from the Ohio River and treats the water through a process that includes coagulation, sedimentation, filtration and disinfection.
 This approach has been an industry standard for water treatment for many decades.

-Although this process has been very effective at meeting all current regulatory requirements for drinking water, this treatment process does not effectively remove PFAS compounds.
+Although this treatment process has been very effective at meeting all current regulatory requirements for drinking water, it does not effectively remove PFAS compounds.
 Therefore, PFAS compounds in the source water move through the treatment process largely unaffected and into the distribution system.

-Paducah Water is committed to providing safe, reliable drinking water in a way that protects public health.
-We will continue to make sound, fiscally-responsible decisions that put public health first, and it will require time and substantial investment to do so.
+Regardless of the challenges, Paducah Water is committed to providing safe, reliable drinking water in a way that protects public health.
+We will continue to make sound, fiscally-responsible decisions that put public health first, and it may require time and substantial investment to do so.